ivorivetta/seastate/README.md

 # Seastate

 ## Summary
-Collect sea state by location and timeframe
+Collect sea state data based on location and timeframe

 **Features**
 - Closest active station is selected for each measurement